What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 - comfortable grip

-Don’t use a Drill Brush on vinyl seats, even if it has the fast rotary power.
-Nevertheless, it helps in cleaning fast with little effort.
+Don’t use a Drill Brush on vinyl seats, even if it has fast rotary power.
+Nevertheless, it helps in cleaning quickly with little effort.

-Some people would suggest using a hard-pointed brush for scrubbing instead of a delicate brush.
+Some people would suggest using a hard-pointed brush instead of a delicate brush for scrubbing.
 However, I won’t.

-Scrubbing with a hard-pointed brush would create much friction, and there is a higher chance of damaging the vinyl.
+Scrubbing with a hard-pointed brush would create much friction, with a higher chance of damaging the vinyl.

-Once you’ve done scrubbing, the next step is quite unpleasant but viable.
+Once you’ve scrubbed, the next step is unpleasant but viable.

 Wipe off the mildew patches by using a microfiber cloth.
 Apply a piece of cloth firmly on your boat seats in a circular motion.
-Using fingers would also help in increasing penetration on mildew.
+Using fingers would also help in increasing the penetration of mildew.

-Repeat the process over and over again unless there are no remaining fumes on the vinyl surface.
+Repeat the process repeatedly unless there are no remaining fumes on the vinyl surface.

 This step requires soft hands to deal with.
-If you exert too much force on your seats, you will have to pay the price.
+You must pay the price if you exert too much force on your seats.

 Why should you use a microfiber cloth?
 Let me get you into the details.

-It’s made to wipe off the germs and stains without leaving any scratch or spot on the vinyl surface.
+It’s made to wipe off germs and stains without leaving any scratches or spots on the vinyl surface.

-There is no need to throw out the used microfiber cloths because they’re washable and can be reused many times.
+There is no need to throw out the used microfiber cloths because they’re washable and can be reused often.
 They absorb water and any other liquid as well.

 That’s how the use of microfiber serves as a better tool for removing stains and patches.

-I’m pretty hopeful that you would manage to get rid of mildew if you follow the above steps.
-In case any stubborn mildew patch remains intact on your vinyl boat seats, this step will do the rest.
+I’m pretty hopeful you will get rid of mildew if you follow the above steps.
+This step will do the rest if any stubborn mildew patch remains intact on your vinyl boat seats.

-Sometimes you need powerful cleaning tools to counter the stubborn stains.
+Sometimes, you need powerful cleaning tools to counter stubborn stains.
 Magic Eraser is one of the cleaning products that would eliminate mildew once and for all.

-Apply Magic Eraser on your vinyl boat seats to deal with remaining tough mildew patches.
-As and when you wipe it, you would see that mildew had never been there.
+Apply Magic Eraser on your vinyl boat seats for tough mildew patches.
+When you wipe it, you will see that mildew has never existed.

-Afterward, use a clean microfiber cloth again to wipe off the remaining cleaning fluid, if any.
+Afterward, use a clean microfiber cloth to wipe off the remaining cleaning fluid.

-In my opinion, this step is as useful as the previous ones.
+In my opinion, this step is as helpful as the previous ones.

-Once you get mildew-free vinyl boat seats, using an Ultraviolet protectant spray would hit the right chord.
+Once you get mildew-free vinyl boat seats, using an ultraviolet protectant spray will hit the right chord.

 The spray forms a protective layer on vinyl to offset the damaging effects of ultraviolet rays.
-It would also help in restoring the new look on your boat seats.
+It would also help restore the look of your boat seats.

 Your vinyl boat seats have direct exposure to sun rays.
-The sun rays usually cause the vinyl seat’s original color to fade and get dull.
-But, the UV spray blocks the rays, which help in restoring color and luster.
+The sun’s rays usually cause the vinyl seat’s original color to fade and get dull.
+But the UV spray blocks the rays, which helps restore color and luster.

-So, I highly recommend you to use UV spray more often because it helps in preventing fading and cracking as well.
+So, I highly recommend you use UV spray more often because it also helps prevent fading and cracking.

 Not-To-Do Steps

-While dealing with mildew on vinyl boat seats, I recommend not to replace vinyl coverings and seat foam with new ones.
-Instead, you should buy the cleaning stuff and get cleaning done by yourself.
+While dealing with mildew on vinyl boat seats, I recommend not replacing vinyl coverings and seat foam with new ones.
+Instead, you should buy the cleaning stuff and get the cleaning done by yourself.

-Now, I will give you a precise list of steps that you should avoid while cleaning vinyl boat seats.
+Now, I will give you a precise list of steps to avoid while cleaning vinyl boat seats.

 - Using bleach or soap as a vinyl cleaner